npm update [<pkg>...]aliases: up, upgrade, udpate

 only report what it would have done.
 This can be passed into any of the

-commands that modify your local installation, eg, install
+commands that modify your local installation, eg, install, update,

 workspace which does not yet exist, to create the folder and set it up as a